ZipCPU/sdspi/README.md

 - **AXI Support**: This design has also been demonstrated in AXI environments.
   The control interface has an AXI-Lite port which can be used to interact with the IP.
 A flag exists to swap endianness, so that the design will be properly little endian when using this interface.
-The design even includes an integrated AXI DMA.
+The design now includes an integrated AXI DMA.

 - **CRC Tokens**: CRC token's are 5b response values, indicating whether